c88204646-creator/whab0ts/replit.md

 - **Routing**: Wouter.
 - **Components**: Shadcn/UI for a consistent and professional look.
 - **Styling**: Exclusive dark mode with a compact interface.
+- **List Layouts**: Professional table design for Surveys, Raffles, and other management modules
 - **Help Widget**: Floating Intercom-style widget with search and KB articles
 - **Analytics**: Sales Funnel module with automatic chat classification and visualization